-The faculty reserves the right to revise the enclosed information and regulations at any time as necessitated by changes in program and/or institutional policies and procedures and/or in compliance with accreditation standards set forth by the Commission on Accreditation in Physical Therapy Education, (CAPTE), American Physical Therapy Association.
-Whenever changes occur, students will be duly notified.
+The faculty reserves the right to revise the enclosed information and regulations at any time as necessitated by changes in the program and/or institutional policies and procedures and/or in compliance with accreditation standards set forth by the Commission on Accreditation in Physical Therapy Education (CAPTE), American Physical Therapy Association.
+Whenever changes occur, the program will duly notify students.

-Debra Clayton Krasinski, PT, PhD, MS Director, Programs in Physical Therapy Vice Chair, Rehabilitation & Regenerative Medicine Assistant Dean, Vagelos College of Physicians & Surgeons dck6@cumc.columbia.edu 212-305-6907
+Debra Clayton Krasinski, PT, PhD, MS

+Director, Programs in Physical Therapy

+Vice Chair, Rehabilitation & Regenerative Medicine

+Assistant Dean, Vagelos College of Physicians & Surgeons

+dck6@cumc.columbia.edu

+212-305-6907

-"Whatever is good to know is difficult to learn" - Greek proverb
+[&]quot;Whatever is good to know is difficult to learn" - Greek proverb